Kabilan2370/Configure-AWS-resources-for-Blue-Green-deployment-of-the-Strapi-app/README.md

 # **Blue/Green Deployment for Strapi on AWS**

-### What we are developing ?
-A placeholder is something temporary that exists only so the infrastructure can be created successfully — it is not the final or real value.
-Here I used the placeholder nginx:latest image

 ### What is placeholder ?
 Placeholder = temporary container used only Later, Before your real CI/CD pipeline pushes your custom Strapi image, codeDeploy replaces it with your real app image.
 There is no difference between the strapi image vs placeholder strapi image.